 Looking toward the future, federal regulations must both permit and encourage railroads to continue to develop and deploy these vital technologies that produce meaningful benefits for citizens, American businesses and the U.S. economy.

 Generating Big Data & Big Solutions

-Railroads are harnessing the power of Big Data to solve big challenges in unimaginable ways.
+Railroads harness the power of Big Data to solve big challenges in unimaginable ways.
 Aided by smart sensors deployed across the network and advancements in track inspection technologies, railroads have amassed databases with hundreds of trillions of bytes of information about the condition of track and equipment.
-This virtual goldmine of data coupled with improved data analytics software has allowed railroads to uncover critical data trends and apply those learnings to enhance safety and operations.
+This virtual goldmine of data coupled with improved data analytics software allows railroads to uncover critical data trends and apply those learnings to enhance safety and operations.

 Once data trends have been identified, researchers at the Transportation Technology Center, Inc. (TTCI) extensively study the data and develop recommendations for how to apply it to improve operations.
 One aspect of data analysis is the ability to analyze multiple factors at once and develop “composite rules” — industry-wide standards that are developed by identifying a factor or combination of factors that can indicate if a piece of equipment is near risk of failure.
 Recently, industry members issued a composite rule that sets the industrywide standards for wheel safety and integrity.
 TTCI’s InteRRIS® database provides the foundation for future composite rules.

 As railroads gather more data through next generation inspection technology and refine the software capable of analyzing it, the ability to enhance safety and maximize the efficiency of operations will only increase.
 Today, track inspection machines operate independent of trains, but the next generation of track inspection technology could be incorporated into locomotives generating up to 250 gigabytes of data daily per locomotive.
 Onboard inspection technologies such as these would allow for continuous and more frequent inspection and data collection that informs annual capital and maintenance planning.